zealousweb/Media-Carousel-For-Guten-Blocks/readme.txt

 This plugin utilizes third-party libraries to enhance its functionality:

-- **Fancybox JS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.umd.js - Use to achieve  lightbox functionality for images and videos in popup
+- **Fancybox JS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.umd.js - Used to achieve lightbox functionality for displaying images and videos in a popup.
 - **Fancybox CSS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.css - Use to achieve lightbox functionality for images and videos in popup
--**Slick JS:**https://cdn.jsdelivr.net/npm/slick-carousel@1.8.1/slick/slick.min.js - Use to achieve  slider functionality for images and videos
+- **Slick JS:** https://cdn.jsdelivr.net/npm/slick-carousel@1.8.1/slick/slick.min.js - Used to achieve slider functionality for images and videos.
--**Slick CSS:**https://cdn.jsdelivr.net/npm/slick-carousel@1.8.1/slick/slick.css - Use to achieve  slider functionality for images and videos
+- **Slick CSS:** https://cdn.jsdelivr.net/npm/slick-carousel@1.8.1/slick/slick.css - Used to achieve slider functionality for images and videos.

 == Changelog ==

+= 1.0.1 =
+* Minor workflow adjustments

 = 1.0.0 =
 * Release